-- Excessive reliance on geographical factors in the establishment of physical damage territories; - Reliance on a subset of liability coverages to formulate liability territories, particularly since the subset used (bodily injury coverages) was perceived in 1976 as being subject to relatively great volatility in claim severity; - Inadequate credibility treatment; and - Excessive application of constraints on town movements.
-The constraints applied include both direct constraints -- actual restrictions on town movements -and indirect constraints, such as assigning the complement of credibility to the town's former territory.
+- Reliance on a subset of liability coverages to formulate liability territories, particularly since the subset used (bodily injury coverages) was perceived in 1976 as being subject to relatively great volatility in claim severity; - · Inadequate credibility treatment; and - Excessive application of constraints on town movements.
+The constraints applied included both direct constraints-actual restrictions on town movements-and indirect constraints, such as assigning the complement of credibility to the town's former territory.

-For 1977, an entirely new algorithm was introduced by the Massachusetts State Rating Bureau (SRB, 1976 [23]).
-The new approach diverged from past methods in several respects, summarized below.
+For 1977, an entirely new algorithm was introduced by the Massachusetts State Rating Bureau (SRB [23]).
+The new approach diverged from past methods in several respects.

-First, claim frequency6 rather than pure premium data were used.
-The exclusion of claim severity data was justified on the basis of the relatively great variability that the SRB perceived in such data, and the difficulty of studying a phenomenon whose distributions are "poorly known, badly skewed, and difficult to estimate from samples of actual experience" (SRB, 1976 [23]).
-Although the possibility of systematic variations in claim severity from town to town was not denied, apparently the value of any information in the historical severity data was believed to be overwhelmed by the instability introduced by the use of Preliminary tests underlying the 1977 such data. review indicated to the actuaries at the State Rating Bureau that the of claim frequency alone produced satisfactorily use discriminatory territories.
-Subsequent reviews (SRB, 1983 [22]); MARB, 1983 [13]; MARB, 1985 [14]; see below) have developed methodologies for extracting claim severity information from the historical data without also capturing undesirable chance variations in severity.
+First, claim frequency rather than pure premium data were used.
+The exclusion of claim severity data was justified on the basis of the relatively great variability that the SRB perceived in such data, and the difficulty of studying a phenomenon whose distributions are "poorly known, badly skewed, and difficult to estimate from samples of actual experience" (SRB [23]).
+Although the possibility of systematic variations in claim severity from town to town was not denied, apparently the value of any information in the historical severity data was believed to be overwhelmed by the instability introduced by the use of such data.
+Preliminary tests underlying the 1977 review indicated to the actuaries at the State Rating Bureau that the use of claim frequency alone produced satisfactorily discriminatory territories.
+Subsequent reviews (SRB [22]); MARB [13]; MARB [14]; see below) have developed methodologies for extracting claim severity information from the historical data without also capturing undesirable chance variations in severity.
 These reviews have indicated that, with the benefit of the new methodologies, claim severity patterns are quite significant and should be reflected in the analysis of town data; but these new methodologies had not been developed by 1976.